Meet Sahira

 I'm not a drag queen.
 I'm a drag djinn.
 Djinns are beings of smokeless fire in Islamic mythology, shape-shifters by nature.
 That’s how I approach my drag: as a practice of constant transformation, movement without permission, and truth without compromise.

 I don’t aim for perfection.
 I aim for flow.
-I perform in real time — not something overly rehearsed, but planned and rooted in intention.
+I perform in real time - not something overly rehearsed, but planned and rooted in intention.
 I honor my body, the energy in the room, and whatever needs to come through that night.
 It’s about trusting the moment, not controlling it.
 I lean into what others call mistakes.
-A smudged line becomes a new contour.
 A wardrobe malfunction becomes a gag.
+A makeup error becomes an intended detail.
 It’s a collaboration with the universe as it naturally unfolds.

 I take deep inspiration from Black queer excellence and activism - artists like Bob the Drag Queen, The Vixen, Shea Couleé, and Peppermint - who remind us that drag isn’t just about looking good.
 It’s about toppling systems.